 SUBMITTING TO THE SLJ:

-Best Paper Award: Each year an article published in the SLJ will be chosen as “Best Paper” by the SLJ editorial board.
-The award comes with a $500 cash honorarium and nice plaque.
-The award will be formally announced at the NEXT annual meeting of the SALSB.
+Best Paper Award: Each year an article published in the SLJ will be chosen as “Best Paper” by the SLJ advisory editors.

-Presenting a paper at the SALSB Annual Conference is not required for publication in the SLJ.
-Authors who present at the conference, however, are strongly encouraged to send electronic copy to the SLJ by the April 1 deadline as specified above.
+Presenting a paper at the SALSB Annual Conference does not constitute submission for publication in the SLJ.
+Authors who present at the conference, however, are strongly encouraged to submit to the SLJ.
 It is anticipated that in any given year, most of the articles in the SLJ will have been presented at the annual conference, and conference presentation is preferred.
 There is no published conference proceeding.

 For further information, please contact: